 The big question, for many brides, is how many bridesmaids she actually NEEDS for her wedding.
 And my answer to that is definitely ONE.
 Yep, one.
 You need one friend to bounce ideas off during the planning, one friend who will make sure you go do something ridiculous for your bachelorette, and one friend who will help you get ready on your wedding day, and stand next to you as you take your vows.

 You CAN have as many friends and family members in your wedding party as you like, but keep the following things in mind before you start asking all your friends to participate:

-More people and personalities sometimes means more drama.
+- More people and personalities sometimes mean more drama.

 You should absolutely have however many people in your wedding party as you like, but just remember that bigger doesn't always mean better.
 Sometimes, it just means more work for the bride and groom!